microchip-pic-avr-examples/pic18f57q43-cnano-interrupt-mplab-melody/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Vectored Interrupt Demo for Microchip Univeristy Interrupt Class
+# Vectored Interrupt Demo for Microchip University Interrupt Class

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->